 The can is only about $30 so it isn’t terribly expensive but it’s still hard to guess what the color will look like in your space.
 Don’t get me wrong, it was better than what was there and I did live with it for a year or so.
 I thought maybe I would get used to it over time.

 I even tried painting my kitchen cabinets so that I would like the countertop color more.
 After trying multiple cabinet colors, I found that it didn’t work.

 Trying Again To Paint Kitchen Countertops

 After living with the “linen” countertops for a year, I decided it was time to change it again.
 I repeated the entire process of selecting a color, a cool gray this time, getting it mixed, buying the brushes, and taping the countertops.

 The gray was so much better to begin with but I had another idea.
 I guess technically my boyfriend had the idea.
 He said we should put glitter on it.
 At first I was shocked because I just couldn’t imagine it.
 But I decided to try it because if it didn’t work, I could always just repaint again.

 So, I went to the paint department (again) and told them about this crazy idea.
 One salesperson snorted and walked away thinking I was joking.
-The other loved the idea but the salesperson said that they didn’t have a sparkly countertop paint.
+The other loved the idea but said that they didn’t have a sparkly countertop paint.
 Then she showed me a glitter paint she thought might work.

 The glitter paint was also from Rustoleum and, no, it wasn’t labeled for use on countertops.
 I was in uncharted territory!
 I’ll be honest, I don’t think Rustoleum had any idea that somebody would put this on a countertop but they should know that it works pretty well.